 Vice President, American Society for the Prevention of Cruelty to Animals (ASPCA)Assistant Professor at University of Pennsylvania School of Veterinary Medicine, and Cornell University College of Veterinary Medicine, USA

-Ian is an internationally recognized specialist in matters of animal welfare and law whose presentations have dealt with everything from global governance of animal welfare to the role of professions and individual professionals in animal welfare issues.
+Ian is an internationally recognized specialist in matters of animal welfare and law whose presentations have dealt with everything from global governance of animal welfare to the responsibility, accountability and liability of professions and individual professionals in animal welfare issues.

 Dr David Bayvel, previous President of OIE Animal Welfare Working Group said:"